rkuma183/wilsonmar.github.io/_posts/2016-06-05-data-security-github.md

 <a href="#Symlink">symlink</a>
 to reference secret files in folders outside of the Git repository.

-PROTIP: In an enterprise setting where other members of your team may need to use your credentials in case you're on vacation or something, one approach is to store credentials in a <strong>cloud drive</strong>
-(such as Dropbox, Box, Google Drive, or Microsoft OneDrive).
-Key values then then be in <strong>profile scripts</strong> that load
+Private file in them can be referenced in <strong>profile scripts</strong> that load files and
 <a href="#EnvVars">environment variables</a> within memory accessible by application programs.

-SSH scripts and associate private keys can also be retrieved from a cloud drive for people who frequently move among machines.

 ## Dorking scans #